A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Suggestions and Future Directions

 (1) If you do not have special hardware (e.g., FPGAs or ASICs) or software (such as sparsity convolutional libraries) but need actual neural network acceleration and compression, structured pruning is more suitable than unstructured pruning because most software frameworks and hardware cannot accelerate sparse matrices' computation.

-(2) If you have enough computational resources in the pruning stage, iterative PAT methods may be considered.
-Overall, this class of methods can minimize the impact on performance under the same prune ratio.
-On the other hand, if you have limited computational resources in both the pruning and inference stages, one-shot PBT or one-shot post-training pruning methods may be considered.
+(2) If you have sufficient computational resources during the pruning stage, consider using iterative PAT methods that can typically minimize the impact on performance under the same prune ratio.
+On the other hand, if you have limited computational resources during both the pruning and inference stages, consider using one-shot PBT or one-shot post-training pruning methods, particularly for LLMs.

-(3) If you have enough labeled examples on the target task, supervised pruning methods may be considered.
+(3) If you have enough labeled examples on the target task, consider using supervised pruning methods.
 However, if only a few examples on the target task are labeled, semi-supervised or transfer pruning methods may be considered.
-If the examples on the target task are not labeled, self-supervised, unsupervised, or transfer pruning methods may be considered.
+If the examples on the target task are not labeled, consider self-supervised, unsupervised, or transfer pruning methods.

-(4) If you have enough memory footprint during pruning for NLP tasks, heavily compressing large models can be considered rather than lightly compressing smaller models to meet the same budgets.
-Some results in \cite{li2020train} show that for NLP tasks finding pruned models from large dense networks outperform small dense networks with a size comparable to pruned models.
+(4) If you have a sufficient memory footprint during pruning for NLP tasks, consider heavily compressing large models rather than lightly compressing smaller models to meet the same budgets.
+Some results in \cite{li2020train} show that for NLP tasks finding pruned models derived from larger dense networks outperform small dense networks of comparable size to pruned models.

-(5) If you have enough memory footprint to store the dense neural network in the inference stage and hope to provide run-time flexible computational cost allocation for different inputs, dynamic pruning methods can be considered where inputs with smaller shapes can allocate less computational cost to perform the task and if the input shape is bigger more computational cost can be allocated.
+(5) If you have enough memory to store the dense neural network during the inference stage and wish to provide run-time flexible computational cost allocation for different inputs, dynamic pruning methods can be considered where inputs with smaller shapes can allocate less computational cost to perform the task and if the input shape is bigger more computational cost can be allocated.

-(6) If you need to trim down neural networks in multiple dimensions, you can comprehensively consider layerwise pruning (decreasing the model's depth), channel pruning (reducing the model's width), and image resolution pruning (scaling down the model's input resolution).
+(6) If you need to trim down neural networks in multiple dimensions, you can comprehensively consider layerwise pruning (decreasing the model's depth), channel pruning (reducing the model's width), and image resolution pruning (scaling down the model's input resolution) or token pruning (selectively removing tokens from text data).
 In addition, pruning can be integrated with quantization to further reduce the memory footprint and the neural networks' size.